 While you don't have to venture too far from the historical center, inner city neighborhoods like Testaccio, Trastevere and Monti are packed full of worthy and diverse dining options.
 So check out the list for the top authentic Italian eateries in Rome.

-Today the heap of ancient vessels is home to numerous restaurants, including Flavio al Velavevodetto, which serves seasonal Roman classics.
-In the winter, dine in cavernous rooms lined with plexiglass to protect the walls, a conglomeration of terracotta.
+They don't serve what foreigners think of Italian food, only seasonal Roman classics.
+In winter, dine in cavernous rooms lined with plexiglass to protect the walls, a conglomeration of terracotta.
 In the summer, book well in advance to snag a table on the outdoor upstairs terrace.

 The classic pasta dishes, like cacio e pepe (homemade pasta strands tossed with pecorino romano cheese and black pepper) and carbonara (pasta dressed with egg yolk, pecorino romano cheese and black pepper) are excellent and the tiramisu, a northern Italian import which has found its way to Rome, will change your mind about the dessert if all you've had are sticky, over-sweetened versions.